-155. The representative of Saudi Arabia maintained that the choice between repatriation and compensation applied only to those Arab refugees whose homes were in the areas reserved for the Jewish State under the United Nations plan of partition.
-The half million refugees from the areas assigned to the Arab State had no choice to make, but should be allowed to return to their homes without question.
+155. The representative of Saudi Arabia maintained that the choice between repatriation and compensation applied only to those Arab refugees whose homes were in the areas reserved for the Jewish Stave under the United Nations plan of partition.
+The helf million refugees from the areas assigned to the Arab State had no choice to make, but should be allowed to return to their homes without question.
 Until that choice had been exercised, it would not be possible to know what funds were required for compensation.
-The task of ascertaining the wishes of the refugees entitled to make their choice should be entrusted to the Conciliation Commission, whose functions were not confined to conciliation and negotiation.
-In paragraph 2(b) of resolution 194 (III), the Commission was instructed "to carry out the specific functions and directives given to it by the present resolution ", and in paragraph 11 "to facilitate the repatriation, resettlement and economic and social rehabilitation of the refugees and the payment of compensation".
+The task of ascertaining the wishes of the refugees entitled to make their choice should be entrusted to the Conciliation Commission, whose functions were not confined to conciliation and negotiation. paragraph 2(b) of resolution 194 (III), the Commission was instructed "to carry out the specific functions and directives given to it by the present resolution and in paragraph 11 "to facilitate the repatriation, resettlement and economic and social rehabilitation of the refugees and the payment of compensation".
 156. The representative of Israel at that session reiterated that if the problem were settled by the integration of the refugees in the Arab countries, Israel would honour its commitments with regard to compensation and did not exclude the possibility of extending the family reunion scheme to other refugees.
 If the international assistance offered in 1955 were forthcoming, Israel would be ready to pay compensation even before peace had been finally re-established and other outstanding problems had been solved.
-In fixing the level of compensation, it would be necessary to take into account Jewish property in such areas as the Jewish quarter of the Old City of Jerusalem and in the Jewish villages of the Jerusalem and Hebron districts, as well as property left behind by Israeli citizens in several Arab countries.
-The economic warfare against Israel carried on by the Arab States would also be bound to affect compensation.
+In fixing the level of compensation.
+Jewish quarter of the Old City of Jerusalem and in the Jewish villeges of the Jerusalem and Hebron districts, as well as property left behind by Israell Clark in several Arab countries.
+The economic warfare against Israel carried on or Arab States would also be bound to affect compensation.